AguaClara/StaRSFine/Spring2019FinalReport.md

 #### Trial 1

-The initial mistake of inverting the apparatus caused a limitation in the team's understanding of how the design would work in terms of water exclusion zone.
+The initial mistake of inverting the apparatus was caused by a limitation in the team's understanding of how the design would form gravity exclusion zones.
 The lower of the three triangular partitions was able to form the strongest exclusion zone, which was in fact pulling water without sand.

 This trial gave the team an indication of how to move on, but it should be noted that flow rates were not yet indicative of the Aguaclara filtration flow rates (of injection and extraction).